-The importance of the above corollary can be seen through the simulation (Figure \ref{fig:simulationmat} E), which raises the question of what can be the minimum capacity of the system in Equation \ref{mem-dyn-sys} ?

-Addition of memory to Equation \ref{dyn-sys} comes with obvious benefits as discussed earlier.
-However, proving these effects mathematically might give us clue about the limits of such effects.
-To derive the Fisher Memory Curve for Equation \ref{mem-dyn-sys}, we first note that an attempt at finding general solution of Equation \ref{mem-dyn-sys} yields the following recurrence relation
+\begin{proof} The addition of memory to Eq. \ref{dyn-sys} comes with obvious benefits as discussed earlier.
+However, proving these effects mathematically might give us a clue about the limits of such effects.
+To derive the FMC for Eq. \ref{mem-dyn-sys}, we first note that an attempt at finding a general solution of Eq. \ref{mem-dyn-sys} yields the following recurrence relation

-where, we see an extra term as compared to Equation \ref{state-sol}.
-It's not difficult to see now the inclusion of sum of $\mQ_{\text{READ}}\left( n-k \right) $ for infinitely many $k$ makes the state equation difficult to analyze.
+where we see an extra term as compared to Eq. \ref{state-sol}.
+It's not difficult to see how the inclusion of the sum of $\mQ_{\text{READ}}\left( n-k \right) $ for infinitely many $k$ makes the state equation difficult to analyze.
 We need to recursively substitute $\mX\left( n-k-\cdots \right) $ infinitely many times, each one being an infinite sum itself.
 However, we can simplify the analysis by making a very reasonable and widely used assumption that more memory (slots) will lead to much broader access to the past states and thus, will lead to better performance.
-With this simple assumption, it only becomes necessary for us to show the effectiveness of $p=1$ or just $1$ slot of memory which can, due to our assumption, can act as a lower bound on the memory capacity thus derived.
+Given this simple assumption, it only becomes necessary for us to show the effectiveness of $p=1$ or just $1$ slot of memory which can, due to our assumption, act as a lower bound on the memory capacity thus derived.
 Hence, we now only analyze the simple but effective case of $p=1$.
 Note that in this case, $\{\alpha_k\}=\alpha_1$ and $\alpha_1 = 1$.

 With $p=1$, we can re-write \ref{mem-dyn-sys-sol} as follows